herbetelem/Open_project_4_V2/README.md

 Just Use this commmand ``python main.py``

+## Flake8-html

+the flake8 have been generate into the folder flake-report If you want to generate an other one une this command ``flake8 --format=html --htmldir=flake-report --max-line-length=119``

 ## Functional

 On the first menu choose whether you want to load tournament data, or create a new one